 Knowing what’s exposed is just the beginning, and every delay in remediation keeps the door open to attackers.

 Vulnerability management doesn’t have to feel like firefighting.
 With the right strategies and tooling, teams can operate with clarity, precision, and confidence.
-Here are five capabilities to focus on:
+For vulnerability management the right way, here are three pillars to focus on:

 Break the silos, bridge the gaps